kmahyyg/dumbc2/docs/Usage.md

 Run this program with command line arguments:

--  `-s`, run as controller.
--  `-c`, run as agent.

-`-s` and `-c` are conflict, you must choose one.

-- `-b`, optional, run as bind agent, will try to bind port, must co-operate with `-c`.

-if not `-b` is not defined, it works as reverse connection.

-- `-H IP`, required, define the remote IP or bind IP.
-- `-P Port`, required, define the remote Port or bind Port.
+For Agent:

+- `-r <ADDR:PORT>` Remote Controller IP

+For Controller:

+- `-l <ADDR:PORT>` Listen to.

+General:

 - `-C Directory`, optional, certificate location, directory should be absolute path if possible, else no guarantee the program will provided to find the file correctly, default to `~`.

 If you are running the first time, you should run `certgen` first.

-Certgen will generate certificates and corresponding keys to `<Folder You Defined / Home Dir>/.dumbyc2/`.

 - `-h, --help`, optional, show help message.

 # Certgen - Command line arguments

+Certgen will generate certificates and corresponding keys to `<Folder You Defined / Home Dir>/.dumbyc2/`.

 Generate RSA 4096 bits certificates (both CA and Server) and save corresponding keys.